Year of Call: 2012

 Amy is an advocacy tutor at Lincoln's Inn and also helps run the Inn's debating society.

-Currently representing a defendant former director in a claim alleging breaches of duty, transactions at an undervalue, and preferences.
+Aston Risk Management v Jones & Ors [2023] EWHC 603 (Ch): Represented a defendant former director in a claim alleging breaches of duty, transactions at an undervalue, and preferences.
+The claim settled against Amy's client on the first day of trial.

 In Fischer d'Alton v Bathurst & Others, obtained summary judgment for two defendants (the personal service company of a former director of the claimant and the former director's mother).
 The claims brought included unlawful means conspiracy, dishonest assistance, knowing receipt, and transactions contrary to s423 of the Insolvency Act 1986.